pulp/puppet_deployment/README.md

 ####`node_parent`
 If `true`, the Pulp Nodes Parent package group will be installed.
 This requires that OAuth is enabled and configured.
-The default is `false`.

 ####`enable_celerybeat`
 This setting can be used to enable the `pulp_celerybeat` service on this server.